polywrap/handbook/docs/welcome.md

 slug: /
 ---

 The Polywrap DAO community handbook is the central repository for how we run our DAO and serves as a way to onboard contributors.
 It's completely open source and we welcome any feedback.
-Please make a merge request to suggest improvements or add clarifications.
-Please use issues to ask questions.

 ## Handbook Contents